Zensaburou/tumblrparser/README.md

-# Graphing Tumblr with Neo4j
+# Tumblr reblog data with Python and SQLite

-This is a simple script, using py2neo, that gets all reblog data on a specific Tumblr post and adds it to a Neo4j database.
+This is a fork of bellisk's tumblr scraping repo that uses sqlite instead of neo4j.

 ## Usage